GGORG0/ShareX-Python/README.md

 This is a ShareX uploader server written in Python Flask, also featuring a web frontend and a dashboard.

+# IMPORTANT!
+Moved to GitLab

+This repo has been rebranded and moved to GitLab and is available under this link: https://gitlab.com/GGORG/SharX .
+I won't be accepting anything in this repo.

 ## Hosted instance

 There is a 24/7, up-to-date hosted by me instance of it named SharX available over at https://sharx.host